Christmas Past at Tyntesfield National Trust

 Created by Artists Karen Barry & Lorna Bryce with the community of Growing@GrovePark

-Originally a space for exotic birds, this Christmas the Aviary is housing a new set of sculptures inspired by the abundance of winter nature on our doorstep.
+Originally a space for exotic birds, this Christmas the Aviary housed a new set of sculptures inspired by the abundance of winter nature on our doorstep.
 Growing@GrovePark is a community organisation that aims to support the social and emotional health of local residents through green connections.
-Community sketching sessions at the park have provided the inspiration for this festive set of sculptures that celebrate the nature that is intrinsic to North Somerset’s Victorian gardens, big and small.
+Community sketching sessions at the park in 2024 provided the inspiration for this festive set of sculptures that celebrate the nature that is intrinsic to North Somerset’s Victorian gardens, big and small.

 ORANGERY